White-sided jackrabbit

 The white-sided jackrabbit (Lepus callotis), also known as the Mexican hare, is a jackrabbit found in a limited range in North America, from southern New Mexico to northwestern and central Mexico.
 The animal is considered threatened in New Mexico, with its numbers in decline in recent years; its presence is uncertain in Arizona.

+Taxonomy

+The white-sided jackrabbit has two recognized subspecies: